- Activity Level: high

 This breed is active and loving, as well as fiercely loyal.
-Yorkiepoos are also incredibly confident and can be somewhat stubborn due to their Yorkshire Terrier heritage.
+The Yorkie-Poo is also incredibly confident and can be somewhat stubborn due to their Yorkshire Terrier heritage.
 These dogs love to learn, so they will be easy to train and happy to please.
 They enjoy learning through games, obstacles, and tasks, which makes them perfect for children!

-If you decide to adopt a Yorkiepoo, you will need to give him extensive socializing.
+If you decide to adopt a Yorkie-Poo, you will need to give them extensive socializing.
 If dogs, in general, are not properly socialized they will often become aggressive and anxious.
-Yorkshire Terriers and Yorkiepoos are no exceptions to this rule.
+Yorkshire Terriers and Yorkie-Poos are no exceptions to this rule.
 When they are puppies, socialize them with other canines and new people.
 Then, they will know they are safe around others, even when you’re not there.

 Yorkie-Poos adapt well to apartments, urban areas, and small families.
 These dogs are incredibly patient with their owners and surroundings.
-If you notice your dog is anxious in certain situations, however, you will need to identify the problem and work with him to make him comfortable again.
+If you notice your dog is anxious in certain situations, you will need to identify the problem and work with them to make them comfortable again.
 This may mean retraining, a change in scenery, or a reestablishment of rules and boundaries.

 If a Yorkie-Poo lives in a small home, they will need at least an hour of daily exercise.
 This can be a walk usually, but once a month they will need a more strenuous workout.
 You can try a hike or a trip to the dog park for really good exercise.

-Like humans, as your dog matures we also suggest beginning physical therapy and possible brainteasers.
+Like humans, as your dog matures, it’s a good idea to begin physical therapy and possible brainteasers.
 This will keep the mind and body sharp while they age.